mpv-player/mpv/DOCS/man/mpv.rst

   or file associations provided by desktop environments)
 - if started from explorer.exe on Windows (technically, if it was started on Windows, and all of the stdout/stderr/stdin handles are unset)
-- started out of the bundle on OSX
+- started out of the bundle on macOS
 - if you manually use ``--player-operation-mode=pseudo-gui`` on the command line

 This mode applies options from the builtin profile ``builtin-pseudo-gui``, but